 "There are two exits on CT 695.
 The eastbound one is unnumbered and unsigned, it appears to be a frontage road of some sort but it is marked by a square "EXIT" sign and nothing more.
 The westbound one is actually numbered exit 90, and exits at a local road, the name of which I don't recall at the moment.
 This is interesting because there are four exit 90's in Connecticut: I-95, I-395, CT 15 near the Charter Oak Bridge, and the one on CT 695." - Jon Persky

-The westbound exit is Squaw Rock Rd; the eastbound, Ross Rd.
-And reportedly Ross Rd. is a dirt road.
+The westbound exit is Squaw Rock Road; the eastbound, Ross Road.

 Kivela, Matt.
 "Re: Dirt road with a freeway overpass."
 Online posting.
 4 May 2002. <news:misc.transport.road>.